plucena/data_privacy_framework/README.md

 1. **InputData Struct Breakdown**

-The `InputData` struct has these fields, and here's what each parameter means in your example:
+The `InputData` struct has these fields, and here's what each parameter means:

 ```solidity
 struct InputData {